 How often are you testing your backup?

-Is Your Online Backup Working?
-How to Test Your Backup
+Is Your Online Backup Even Working?
+Do You Know How to Test Your Backup?

-Everyone should be backing up, right?
 Sure.
-Backups, though, aren’t important.
+Backups, though, are important.
 If you want to get your data back, the thing you should be worried about is the restore.
 Can you restore your data?
 A backup you can’t restore data from is worthless.
 Don’t assume no news is good news from your backups.
 You test your smoke detector at least twice a year.
 Now’s the time to test your backups on that same schedule.

 Test some pictures for restoration In my experience, photos are the data people get the most upset about losing.
 Pictures capture moments and memories that will never happen again.
 When they are lost they can never be recreated.
 Pick three random pictures from your library and restore them your desktop.

 Test a few random files Try to pick files from different folder/directories and don’t pick the same files you did in steps 1 or 2 as you might find that those files are okay, but nothing else is backed up.
 The only rule is don’t pick the same random files each time.
 After all, they need to be random.

 If you do this twice a year, you’ll make sure that those backups aren’t just files stored somewhere.
 They are files that can be counted on and relied upon to be there when disaster strikes.